Physics and Astronomy

 Dr. Jordi Casanova, Assistant Professor

-Jennifer Jarrell, Term Instructor
+Jennifer Jarrell, Term Professor

-Christopher Knowles, Term Instructor
+Christopher Knowles, Term Professor

 The Physics and Astronomy department educates the next generation of scientific and technology leaders within a moral, ethical and intellectually stimulating environment.
 Graduates are prepared not just for the technological challenges of the workplace but also for the exciting science that will drive the next generation of solutions.
 Physics and Astronomy address fundamental questions about the nature of the universe.
 How do conservation principles guide physical interactions?
 What is the structure of matter, space, energy, time, and information?